 This accessible and thought-provoking volume is essential for upper-year undergraduate and graduate students across all areas in public health and gender and health studies.
 It provides analytical, theoretical, and methodological tools to inform work in public health services, policies, and programming through a PHF lens.

-Cover Art by Matsuko Friedland
+Acknowledgements Cover Art by Matsuko Friedland Contributing Authors

 References